Who made Encounter Point? What is the connection of the filmmakers to the conflict and the region?

 Encounter Point was created by Just Vision.
 It was directed and produced by filmmakers Julia Bacha (Creative Director, Just Vision) and Ronit Avni (Executive Director and Founder, Just Vision) The film was also produced by former Just Vision staff, Joline Makhlouf Rukab and Nahanni Rous.
 For more information about the filmmakers, please visit www.justvision.org/encounterpoint/about/filmmakers.

 The filmmakers have a personal relationship to the region, and most of Just Vision’s staff has either grown up or lived in the Middle East for a substantial period of time.
 Some of our families are Israeli or Palestinian and have lost loved ones, homes and freedom to conflict.
-We are all committed to promoting nonviolent efforts to end the occupation and build a future of freedom, dignity and equality for all peoples in the region.
+We are all committed to using independent storytelling and strategic audience engagement to build a pluralistic, just and rights-respecting future in Israel-Palestine.

 Research began in 2001.
 Filming began at the end of 2003 and continued until 2006.
 After two years of research and more than 475 preliminary interviews, we narrowed down our film subjects to approximately 12 people, whom we followed over a two year period.
 We sought a wide range of subjects from both Palestinian and Israeli society, who had an interesting story to tell or were going through an internal process of struggling with themselves in relation to their communities, the occupation and the conflict.
 We wanted to look at the challenges facing peace and nonviolence activists on both sides without romanticizing their work or glossing over the complexities of their experiences and opinions.
 In the end, we had to cut four people we had been following for purely narrative purposes.